edgedb/edgedb/docs/stdlib/array.rst

 .. eql:operator:: arrayslice: array<anytype> [ int64 : int64 ] -> anytype

-    Array slicing.
+    Produces a sub-array from an existing array.

+    Omitting the lower bound of an array slice will default to a lower bound of zero.

-    An omitted lower bound defaults to zero, and an omitted upper bound defaults to the size of the array.
+    Omitting the upper bound will default the upper bound to the length of the array.

-    The upper bound is non-inclusive.
+    The lower bound of an array slice is inclusive while the upper bound is not.

     Examples: